skingry/chef/README.md

 [Transmission](https://www.transmissionbt.com/) is a web based BitTorrent client.

-Other applications used are: [nginx](https://www.nginx.com/) as a reverse web proxy, [Let's Encrypt](https://letsencrypt.org/) to provide signed SSL certificates for the nginx reverse proxy, and [netatalk](http://netatalk.sourceforge.net/) as a LAN based file sharing server.
+Other applications used are: [nginx](https://www.nginx.com/) as a reverse web proxy, [Certbot](https://github.com/certbot/certbot) to provide signed SSL certificates for the nginx reverse proxy, and [netatalk](http://netatalk.sourceforge.net/) as a LAN based file sharing server.

 ## Overview of Development Components
 ***